Pierre Bachelet

 His signature tune, "Les corons", released in 1982, is notably used as the supporters' anthem for the football club RC Lens.

 Bachelet bore a physical and voice resemblance to Jacques Brel, and had a similar onstage demeanor.
-Bachelet held Brel's work in high respect, and his last release while alive was a cover of Brel songs.
+Bachelet held Brel's work in high respect, and his last release while alive was a cover album of Brel songs.

 In 2000, Bachelet was nominated for a Cesar Award for his musical score in The Children of the Marshland.